BellowingMeadows/BellowingMeadows/README.md

 I chose to employ a predominantly black, white and grey colour scheme to complement the retro vibe that is given off by Syne Mono.
 A smattering of red #d85656 was then assigned to important features - such as the call to action buttons or when hovering over navigation links.

-This red hex code was then replaced with #c4302b after accessibility checks flagged that there was not  enough contrast between my original red and the white text of the buttons - please see testing.md.
-I elected to leave my original choice of red as the colour shown
+**Note** - This red hex code was then replaced with #c4302b after accessibility checks flagged that there was not  enough contrast between my original red and the white text of the buttons - please see [testing.md](testing.md).

 ![CTA screenshot](assets/images/cta.png)